preyansh005/kriova-backend/README.md

     1. python
     2. from app import db
     3. db.create_all()
-    4. Drop the table from the database use db.drop_all()
+    4. if needed to drop the table from the database use db.drop_all()
  3) You have to provide your dummy gmail id and password for recive OTP

 # Start Development Server